-How to use a TENS units & EMS machines for tendonitis pain?
-Placement of electrode pads
+- How to use TENS machines to relieve tendonitis pain?

 Tendonitis is one of the most common ailments that you can suffer, it is mainly associated with sports injuries.
 Although, in principle, it is not a serious injury, it is necessary to take certain measures both for the treatment and rehabilitation of the injury and for the symptoms it may cause, among which a feeling of acute pain in the affected area stands out.